 The Very Reverend Philip Buckler – Dean

-You can enter free of charge and gaze at the nave; you can spend time of quiet in the Morning Chapel; you can visit the shop.
+You can enter free of charge and gaze at the nave; you can spend a time of quiet in the Morning Chapel; you can visit the shop.
 But if you want to explore further, we do ask you to pay an entry charge.
 If you Gift Aid this, this will give you an entry pass for the ensuing year.
-All tours are included in the entry charge.
+The ground floor tour is included in the entrance charge.
+The roof tours, and the tower tours cost £4.00 per person.
 On Sunday, there are no tours, but equally there is no charge.
 Follow this link to find why we ask you to pay.

 So, what is there?

-Please click on the following link to find out more information on our tours: Floor tours, Roof tours and Tower tours.
+Please click on the following link to find out more information on each of the tours: Floor tours, Roof tours and Tower tours.

 We look forward to welcoming you

 Please check the opening times page for details and charges.
 Special events and restrictions are shown in the diary on the home page.
 The Cathedral is a busy place and sometimes we have to restrict access to make way for a special event.
 E-mail email@example.com or phone our Visitor Services Team on 01522 561600.

 Below you will find the Cathedral’s Access Statement.
 This provides information which will help you plan your visit to the Cathedral

 Find out how you can help support the Lincoln Cathedral →